YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 - **Copernican Astronomy (1543):** Heliocentric model proposed by Nicolaus Copernicus, asserting Earth and planets orbit the sun.
 Used by Kay to illustrate paradigm shifts in computing at PARC.

 ### Development of Early Computers and Programming

-- **Whirlwind Computer (Early 1950s):** Developed at MIT, one of the first computers to operate in real-time using video displays.
+- **Whirlwind Computer (1951):** Developed at MIT, one of the first computers to operate in real-time using video displays.
 Influenced early computer development.
-- **ALGOL (Mid-1950s):** Algorithmic Language, foundational to many programming languages, influenced development of simpler, powerful languages.
+- **ALGOL (1958):** Algorithmic Language, foundational to many programming languages, influenced development of simpler, powerful languages.
 - **Link Machine by Wes Clark (1962):** Early personal computer for biomedical research, impacting Alan Kay's views on personal computing.
+- **Spacewar!
+(1962):**  one of the first video games, is developed at MIT on the PDP-1 by Steve Russell and colleagues.
 - **Sketchpad by Ivan Sutherland (1963):** Pioneering computer program at MIT, early graphical interface influencing interactive computing.
 - **Simula Programming Language (Mid-1960s):** First object-oriented programming language, directly influenced Kay's development of Smalltalk.